A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Results

 \subsection{Applying the framework to different hearing-loss profiles}

 To further explore the restoration capabilities of the best-performing loss function ($\La_{r^2,r^2_p,R^2_p}$, $T_{x}$), we applied the same training procedure to two less severe HI profiles: The first consisted of a milder sloping high-frequency OHC loss (starting from 1 kHz with 25 dB HL at 8 kHz; inset in Fig.~\ref{fig:ANs_simpl}(a)) without CS, abbreviated as \emph{Slope25}.
 The second included only mild ANF damage ($H\textsubscript{HI}$ = 13, $M\textsubscript{HI}$ = 0, $L\textsubscript{HI}$ = 0) without OHC loss, abbreviated as \emph{13,0,0}.
-Figure~\ref{fig:ANs_simpl} visualises the restoration capabilities of the trained DNN-HA models on simulated AN population responses.
-In case of OHC loss (Fig.~\ref{fig:ANs_simpl}(a)), the selected loss function achieved an accurate compensation.
-Two amplification strategies from the openMHA toolbox \cite{kayser2022open} are plotted alongside the DNN-HA results for comparison: The standard NAL-RP prescription strategy \cite{byrne1990hearing} and the Plack2004 amplification strategy \cite{plack2004inferred}.
-Our trained model outperformed both amplification strategies for clean speech, resulting in an average 3-fold reduction of the NRMSEs (Fig.~\ref{fig:ANs_simpl}(b)) without showing over-amplification of the simulated AN responses beyond the NH peaks, as was the case for the Plack2004 strategy (Fig.~\ref{fig:ANs_simpl}(a)).
+Figure~\ref{fig:ANs_simpl} visualises the restoration capabilities of the trained DNN-HA models on simulated AN population responses, with the selected loss function achieving an accurate compensation for OHC loss (Fig.~\ref{fig:ANs_simpl}(a)).
+Three amplification strategies from the openMHA toolbox \cite{kayser2022open} are plotted alongside the DNN-HA results for comparison: The linear NAL-RP prescription strategy \cite{byrne1990hearing}, and the Plack2004 \cite{ewert2011model,plack2004inferred} and NAL-NL2 \cite{keidser2011nal} compressive strategies.
+Our trained model outperformed all amplification strategies for clean speech, resulting in average NRMSEs of $<$1\% (Fig.~\ref{fig:ANs_simpl}(b)) without showing over-amplification of the simulated AN responses beyond the NH peaks, as was the case for the Plack2004 strategy (Fig.~\ref{fig:ANs_simpl}(a)).
+On the other hand, the NAL-NL2 strategy provided only modest amplification for the selected HI profile (Supplementary Fig.~\ref{fig:gaintables}) which could not achieve significant NRMSE improvements after processing, and was thus excluded from further analysis.
+The enhancement differences of our trained model and the NAL-RP and Plack2004 amplification strategies are also visualised across time and frequency in Supplementary Fig.~\ref{fig:AN_slope25}.
+Our DNN-HA model matched the patterns in the tails of the two consonants more accurately than the two standard HA strategies, and this shows promise for unconstrained, end-to-end HA processing algorithms that do not rely on an a priori frequency analysis of the signal.